stefvra/openaq-project/README.md

 The Data from the DynamoDB is provisioned in a user interface based on the [Dash](https://dash.plotly.com/) framework.
 The app has 3 components:
 - Selector for selecting the pollutant.
 When selecting a pollutant, all other visuals are updated.
-- A map that shows the selected pollutant as a collored circle.
+- A map that shows the selected pollutant as a colored circle.
 The value shown is the mean value of the last 6 hours.
 - A graph that shows a longer history for a certain location.
 The default timeframe is 7 days.
 The location can be selected by clicking on the map.

 ![title](/assets/dash_screenshot.png)